ahmedelgabri/coding-styleguide/CSS.md

 }
 ```

-**Wrong** Now this modifier class is actually overriding the main component class & not extending it. _We are overriding the pattern image & padding too_ A better way would be like this.
+**This is not right** now this modifier class is actually overriding the main component class & not extending it. _We are overriding the pattern image & padding too_ A better way would be like this.

 ```scss
 .component {